A recognition principle for iterated suspensions as coalgebras over the little cubes operad: The Approximation Theorem

 \section{The Approximation Theorem}

 To prove the recognition principle for $n$-fold loop spaces, as well as to develop a unified theory of homology operations for them, May proved the \textit{approximation theorem} \cite[Theorem 6.1]{May72}.
-This consists of giving a morphism of monads from the monad $M_n$ associated to the little $n$-cubes operad to the monad $\Omega^n \Sigma^n$, and proving that this natural transformation is a weak equivalence on connected spaces.
+The proof of this result consists of giving a morphism of monads from the monad $M_n$ associated to the little $n$-cubes operad to the monad $\Omega^n \Sigma^n$, and proving that this natural transformation is a homotopy equivalence on connected spaces.
 In this section, we prove an Eckmann--Hilton dual result to approximate the comonad $\Sigma^n \Omega^n$.

 \begin{theorem} For every $n\geq 1$, there is a natural morphism of comonads